EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/project.md

 # Project

-This suite of commands allows you to manipulate your Espresso Logic projects.
+This suite of commands allows you to manipulate your CA Live API Creator API projects.

 ***
 ## Project list
-    espressoadmin project list
+    liveapicreatoradmin project list

 The `list` command shows all projects in the current server.